google/koladata/docs/api_reference.md

     as the return type of this expression.
 In most cases, this will be a literal of the corresponding type.
-This needs to be specified if the function does not return a DataSlice/DataItem or a primitive that would be auto-boxed into a DataItem. kd.types.DataSlice and kd.types.DataBag can also be passed here.
+This needs to be specified if the function does not return a DataSlice/DataItem or a primitive that would be auto-boxed into a DataItem. kd.types.DataSlice, kd.types.DataBag and kd.types.JaggedShape can also be passed here.
   **kwargs: keyword arguments to pass to `fn`.

 Returns: